 The custodian bank, sometimes called the mutual fund custodian, is responsible for holding, safekeeping, and recordkeeping the fund’s assets.
 This role is typically filled by large banks like JPMorgan Chase, BNY Mellon, and US Bank.

-A fund’s operational expenses are wrapped up into one representative cost - the expense ratio.
-If a fund maintains an expense ratio of 1%, its total fees are equivalent to 1% of the fund’s assets.
-A fund with $100 million of assets and a 1% expense ratio collects $1 million in annual operational expenses.
-To pay for its operations, the fund will withhold part of the returns it makes for its customers.
-For example, a fund may liquidate a position for $5 million and hold back $1 million to pay for its operations.
+Instead, a fund’s ongoing operating costs are bundled into a single measure called the expense ratio.
+If a fund has an expense ratio of 1%, its annual operating expenses are equal to 1% of the fund’s assets.
+For example, a fund with $100 million in assets and a 1% expense ratio collects $1 million per year in operating expenses.
+To cover these costs, the fund retains part of the returns it earns.
+For example, the fund may liquidate a position for $5 million and hold back $1 million to pay for its operations.

 There are several components of the expense ratio.
-The largest and most prominent is the management fee, paid to the investment adviser for their services.
-The custodian fee is paid to the institution maintaining custody of the fund’s assets.
-There are also legal and administrative fees that pay for legal services and other general costs like record keeping.
+The largest and most prominent is usually the management fee, paid to the investment adviser for its services.
+The custodian fee is paid to the institution that holds the fund’s assets.
+Funds may also pay legal and administrative fees for legal services and general operating costs like recordkeeping.

 Additionally, mutual funds cannot be sold short.